gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 Now that we know how to talk with R via the script editor or the console, we want to use R for something more than adding numbers.
 To do this, we need to know more about the R syntax.

-The main "parts of speech" in R (syntax) include:
+The main parts of R (syntax) include:

 * the **comments** `#` and how they are used to document function and its content